-QA/QC testing of the fills used in the construction of the embankment involved mainly off-site testing.
-On-site testing was limited due to the non-availability of the on-site laboratory.
-The results of these rests are presented in Appendices A and B.
+QA/QC testing of the fills used in the construction of the embankment involved on-site and offsite tests.
+On-site testing was restricted due to the limited availability of the on-site laboratory.
+The results of these tests are presented in Appendix A.